kryptex-support/mining-pools/README.md

 }
 ```

-## Add pool icon
+## Add pool logo

-You can submit the mining pool logo to https://github.com/fractal-bitcoin/mempool/tree/fractal/frontend/src/resources/mining-pools The logo must be named as the slugId and in SVG format.
+You can submit the mining pool logo to https://github.com/fractal-bitcoin/mining-pool-logos The logo must be named as the slugId and in SVG format.